warrenarea/TwitchEmoteViewer/README.md

 ```

-Place `Twitch Emote Viewer` files in a folder with your emotes,
+Place "Twitch Emote Viewer" files in a folder with your emotes,
-or preferably in a folder in proximity to your emotes.
+or in a folder in proximity to your emotes.

-If you don't post the files in your current folder, you may need to manually
+If you don't post the files in your current folder, you may need to
-indicate what folders your emotes are in.
+manually indicate what folders your emotes are in.

 Then press "Browse..." and click on the emote you want to view.